 The programs that earn the right to scale share a pattern in how they think about their own evolution.
 They start with use cases.
 They graduate to capabilities.
 Then they become infrastructure.

-Specific and bounded.
+Use cases: Specific and bounded.
 AI-assisted contract review, automated spend categorization, exception prioritization in AP.
 Measurable, bounded, and reversible.
 The right level of investment at the beginning, when the primary goal is demonstrating value.

-What capabilities become when they're stable enough to be taken for granted.
+Infrastructure: What capabilities become when they're stable enough to be taken for granted.
 The way a finance team takes its ERP for granted.
 The organization plans around it.
 New employees onboard into it.
 Strategic decisions assume it's available.
 The AI Steering Squad shifts from governing experiments to governing a live operating environment.

 Most programs get stuck at use case.
 Not because the technology isn't ready, but because the organizational conditions for the transition were never built.
-The measurement isn't systematic enough.
-The governance isn't mature enough.
-The learning loop isn't reliable enough.
-Building those conditions is the work of scale.
-It happens alongside the technology, not after it.
+The measurement isn't systematic enough to justify confidence in expanding to new workflows.
+The governance isn't mature enough to manage a live operating environment.
+The learning loop isn't reliable enough to catch problems before they become crises.

 Why Every Program Needs a Quarterly Opportunity Review